oscarmoore38/PID-Controller-STM32/README.md

 Reset_Handler:
 ```

-I think I'm going to attempt this once this project is done.
+>I think I'm going to attempt this once this project is done.

-For NVIC itself, I jumped to the processor manual PM0214, which details the number of interrupts NVIC supports, the priority you can assign them, and a description of its registers.
+Next, on to NVIC.
+I jumped to the processor manual PM0214, which details out NVIC the number of interrupts it supports, the priority you can assign them, and a description of its registers.
 Section 4.3.1 gave me what I really needed -- it defines how to access the NVIC registers via CMSIS, which you can do using NVIC_EnableIRQ() and passing it the appropriate IRQ, which I found in my CMSIS header file.

 So combining the two: I overrode TIM1_BRK_TIM9_IRQHandler, which became my ISR for interval-based encoder reads, and then told the processor to call it using the CMSIS method defined in PM0214.